COMPASS-2 (Complex Orbital Magneto-Plasma Autonomous Small Satellite-2)

 • To acquire technical experience and know-how in the design and development of low-cost microsatellite building.

-Background: A launch of COMPASS-1 took already place on Dec.
+A launch of COMPASS-1 took place already on Dec.
 10, 2001 on a Zenit-2 launch vehicle from the Baikonur Cosmodrome, Kazakhstan.
 The prime payload on this flight was Meteor-3M-1.
 COMPASS-1 was a secondary payload along with Badr-B satellite of Pakistan, Maroc-TUBSAT of Morocco, and REFLECTOR (USA/Russia).

 Note: The satellite COMPASS-1 experienced uncontrolled behavior ending in a loss of the mission shortly after deployment.
 The nominal orbit of COMPASS-1 was: Sun-synchronous circular polar orbit, mean altitude = 830 km, inclination = 98.85º, period = 102 minutes; local time of ascending node is 9:15 AM.